The Dirty Secret Behind “Comparison” Sites

 "Comparison websites must provide a meaningful comparison service — not simply operate as a sales channel or distribution platform for companies."

-4. Even governments are warning about biased comparison websites
+4. Even MoneySmart is warning about biased comparison websites

-The Australian Government’s official site MoneySmart advises that many comparison sites are actually commercial businesses that get paid to feature or prioritise lenders, meaning users might not see the full picture.
+The Australian Government’s equivalent of our MoneySense, MoneySmart (yes, ironically), advises that many comparison sites are actually commercial businesses that get paid to feature or prioritize lenders, meaning users might not see the full picture.

 Conclusion: You can’t compare offers that were never made.